 What types of permits are available?

-Once an application is received, NOAA determines which type of permit, or approval, to process:
+Once an application is received, NOAA determines which type of permit, or approval, to process.
+This could be a sanctuary general permit, authorization, certification, or special use permit.

-• Sanctuary General Permit – issued for specific purposes, including: research, education, management, or promoting or enhancing certain local Native American activities.
+• Sanctuary general permits can be issued for specific purposes, including: research, education, management, or promoting or enhancing certain local Native American activities.

-• Authorization – NOAA can authorize activities that are allowed under a separate local, state, or federal permit, lease, license, or other approval.
+• Authorizations.
+NOAA can authorize activities that are allowed under a separate local, state, or federal permit, lease, license, or other approval.

-• Certification – certifications apply to activities existing at the time of sanctuary designation that are already permitted by a separate local, state, or federal permit, lease, license, or other approval.
-NOAA could approve these pre-existing activities and “grandfather” them into the sanctuary by certifying the underlying permit, lease, or license.
-NOAA may also impose terms and conditions as necessary to achieve the purposes for which the sanctuary was designated, as necessary.
+• Certifications apply to activities existing at the time the sanctuary takes effect (November 30, 2024) that are already approved by a separate local, state, or federal permit, lease, license, or other authorization.
+NOAA could “grandfather” these existing activities into the sanctuary by certifying the underlying permit, lease, or license.
+NOAA may also impose terms and conditions as necessary to achieve the purposes for which the sanctuary was designated.